nduas77/Cloud-Native-Foundation/Visits-on-your-Website/README.md

 ## Application:

-To count the Number of views in Express Session in Express Js.
+To count the Number of Views in Express Session in Express Js.

 ## Steps:

 Run the following command in order to access the applicatiion:

-* Installing requires modules:
+* Installing required modules:
     * `npm install express`
     * `npm install express-session`